chasegiunta/inertia/README.md

 Axios is the HTTP library that Inertia uses under the hood.
 Yii's CSRF protection is not optimized for Axios.

-The easiest way to implement CSRF protection is using the customized `wsydney76\inertia\web\Request` component.
+The easiest way to implement CSRF protection is using the customized `chasegiunta\inertia\web\Request` component.
 Simply edit `config/app.web.php` file as shown above.

 CSRF-Protection is experimental!